harmlessprince/weather-ai-assessment/README.md

 This project consumes WeatherAI forecast data, turns raw weather fields into actionable alert events, stores those events, and delivers or logs notifications for subscribed users.

 The assessment brief asked for a simple implementation that integrates WeatherAI APIs and shows architectural approach, API consumption, and problem-solving velocity.
-I built this as a small NestJS backend because the interesting part of the problem is not only calling `/v1/forecast`; it is deciding how to use a limited API budget safely, how to avoid duplicate alerts, and how to keep the notification layer replaceable when SMS/USSD is not available on the free plan.
+I built the core as a small NestJS backend because the interesting part of the problem is not only calling `/v1/forecast`; it is deciding how to use a limited API budget safely, how to avoid duplicate alerts, and how to keep the notification layer replaceable when SMS/USSD is not available on the free plan.

+I also included a lightweight client application for demo purposes.
+The client makes the use case easier to inspect: a farmer can save an email address, create subscriptions for multiple farms or plots, choose the alert types that matter for each location, manually trigger a poll for a subscription, and view alert history per farm.
+The UI is intentionally simple; it exists to make the backend workflow visible without requiring the reviewer to replay the whole journey through curl.

 ## Live Deployment